Download the factsheet, What We Know: Per- and Polyfluoroalkyl Substances (PFAS) (PDF) to learn more.

-Used to make products resistant to water, heat, and stains, PFAS are used in industrial applications and found in consumer goods such as clothing, food packaging, cookware, cosmetics, and carpet as well as a fire-fighting foam known as aqueous film-forming foam.
+PFAS are used in industrial applications and found in consumer goods such as clothing, food packaging, cookware, cosmetics, and carpet as well as a fire-fighting foam known as aqueous film-forming foam (AFFF).
 People are exposed to PFAS by consuming contaminated water and food, breathing in dust with PFAS, and contact with consumer products that contain PFAS.

 What is the evidence of health effects?

 Research into the potential health implications of PFAS indicates reason for concern.
-Perfluorooctanoic acid (PFOA), one of the most well-studied PFAS, has been linked to kidney and testicular cancer, , , decreased antibody responses to vaccines, liver damage, increased cholesterol levels, increased risk of thyroid disease, increased risk of decreased fertility, decreases in birth weight, and increased risk of pregnancy-induced hypertension and preeclampsia.10, 13 This evidence of harmful health effects led to the phasing out PFOA and perfluorooctanesulfonic acid (PFOS) in the United States.14
+Perfluorooctanoic acid (PFOA), one of the most well-studied PFAS, has been linked to kidney and testicular cancer, 8, 9, 10 decreased antibody responses to vaccines, 11 liver damage, increased cholesterol levels,10 increased risk of thyroid disease, 10 increased risk of decreased fertility, decreases in birth weight, 12 and increased risk of pregnancy-induced hypertension and preeclampsia.10, 13 This evidence of harmful health effects led to the phasing out PFOA and perfluorooctanesulfonic acid (PFOS) in the United States.14

-There are not yet any federally enforceable standards for PFAS in drinking water in the United States.
-The U.S. Environmental Protection Agency (EPA) has begun developing a national primary drinking water standard for PFOA and PFOS and is considering ways to evaluate additional PFAS.
-The EPA established a health advisory level for two PFAS - PFOA and PFOS -- at a combined total of 70 parts per trillion in drinking water, but that is not an enforceable regulation.
-In February 2019, the U.S. EPA issued an Action Plan that outlines next steps for the agency to address PFAS and human health impacts at the federal level.
+There are not yet any federally enforceable standards for PFAS in drinking water in the United States but the U.S. Environmental Protection Agency (EPA) has begun developing a national primary drinking water standard for PFOA and PFOS and is considering ways to evaluate additional PFAS.
+The EPA established a health advisory level in 2016 for two PFAS -- PFOA and PFOS -- at a combined total of 70 parts per trillion in drinking water.

 U.S. Agency for Toxic Substances and Disease Registry, Toxicological Profile for Perfluoroalkyls